Skip to content

 Soul Ties Vs. Twin Flames

 A soul tie can happen at any time and without warning.
 It’s simply the manifestation of two people sharing an intense connection.
 Sometimes this connection develops right when they meet but may also form more gradually.
-For a soul tie to occur, both people must equally feel the gravity of the relationship.
+For a soul tie to exist, both people must equally feel the intensity of the bond.

 Discerning a soul tie means recognizing that the dynamic stands out from other relationships.
 If you’ve found a soul tie, there’s often an intense sense of feeling connected and understood.
 Sometimes it can feel like you’ve been waiting your whole life to meet this person.
 There can also be a deep urgency to know more about them.